 With the phased approach, the project team implements the ERP system in multiple phases, so company employees can access new functionality after each phase.
 Employees can give feedback about the new ERP system as the implementation progresses, which could potentially help the project team plan for future phases.
 For example, employees may ask the project team to implement certain functionality as soon as possible.

 In addition, using the phased approach leads to smaller scope.
 The project team can more easily estimate the tasks and dependencies, budget, and required resources, and the smaller scope of the phases makes it easier to recover from unexpected issues.

 Another advantage of the phased approach is that the project team depends on key resources for less time, which reduces the risk that a team member will leave the project before a phase is complete.

 However, the phased approach has its disadvantages as well.
-While the phased approach helps reduce risk, the scope of one of the phases may still be very large.
-For example, the team may implement much of the new ERP system's foundational functionality during the first phase, which would include implementing many features to make the new ERP system viable.
+While it helps reduce risk, the scope of one of the phases can still be very large.
+For example, the team may implement much of the new ERP system's foundational functionality in the first phase, which would include implementing many features to make the new ERP system viable.
 The scope of that phase would likely be sizable.